Fundamental Research

 Fundamental Research in the Age of AI and Digital Business

-Fundamental research is becoming increasingly important in the age of AI, automation, digital transformation, and rapidly changing business environments.
+Fundamental research is becoming increasingly important as artificial intelligence, automation, digital transformation, and emerging technologies reshape business environments.

-For example, researchers may investigate how AI changes traditional theories of leadership, employee motivation, or organisational control.
-Similarly, digital transformation raises important theoretical questions regarding trust, ethics, innovation, communication, and organisational behaviour that require deeper conceptual understanding beyond immediate practical application.
+For example, researchers may investigate how AI challenges traditional theories of leadership, motivation, trust, or organisational control.
+These studies aim to expand theoretical understanding rather than provide immediate managerial recommendations.

 When to Use Fundamental Research